-- Malaria and sleeping sickness are the diseases caused by protozoa.
+- Malaria and sleeping sickness are diseases caused by protozoa.

 - Worms like roundworms, tapeworms could cause diseases like Ascariasis and Taeniasis respectively.

 The source and means of transfer of these infections are quite different.
-The path which bacterias spread disease is different from that of viruses.
-The main source of bacterial infection is none other than contaminated food and water while viral diseases spread mainly through the air.
+The sources through which the bacteria spread diseases is different from that of viruses.
+The main source of bacterial infection is contaminated food and water while viral diseases spread mainly through the air.
 Hence, bacterial and viral diseases are usually communicable.
-Other means of transfer of pathogens include direct physical contact i.e. blood transfusion, breastfeeding, sexual contact etc…
+Other means of transfer of pathogens include direct physical contact i.e. blood transfusion, breastfeeding, sexual contact etc.

 Certain pathogenic diseases are organ or tissue-specific.
 For example, Tuberculosis affects the lungs of the individuals while Jaundice causing viruses targets the liver.